 T Levels are available in England.
-The rollout starts with a small number of providers, increasing over the next few years.
+The rollout started with a small number of providers, increasing over the next few years.

-There are three courses on offer from September 2020 in Digital Production, Design and Development; Education and Childcare; and Design, Surveying and Planning for Construction.
+The first three courses launched in September 2020.
+They were Digital Production, Design and Development; Education and Childcare; and Design, Surveying and Planning for Construction.
 Find out more on page 14-15.